 The plugin's functionality is implemented in the \textit{\_\_call\_\_} method that is overridden by the plugin.
 The method is meant to return a tuple of two dictionaries.
 The first dictionary should contain the collected metadata as a CodeMeta dataset.
 The second dictionary may contain additional meta-metadata that is not restricted to some schema (even though this is encouraged).
-The additional meta-metadata can later be used, e.g., to keep a record of the metadata provenance or also to help to automatically decide on how to collate different meta datasets.
+The additional meta-metadata can later be used, e.g., to keep a record of the metadata provenance or to help decide automatically how to collate different metadata sets.

 Our example adds a new configuration key \textit{harvest.funding.grant\_id} to the workflow configuration file \texttt{hermes.toml} (see \autoref{sec:usage}).
 If set to be non-empty, this value will be added as \textit{funding} metadata value.
 The extension of the metadata is reflected by setting the meta-metadata value for \textit{added} accordingly.